 - 1. Complete the online SLSYO Final Audition Form - 2.
-Share your recorded, audio-only audition. - Upload the recording directly to the above Final Audition Form - If you are unable to upload to the form, please email your recording to samanthas@slso.org You can also share the file via Dropbox or Google Drive if it cannot be attached to an email.

-Please make sure that the file is unlocked and available to download.

-The SLSYO is not responsible for inoperable recordings.
+Share your recorded, audio-only audition. - Upload the recording directly to the above Final Audition Form - If you are unable to upload to the form, please email your recording to education@slso.org - If the file is too large to be attached to an email, please share via Dropbox, Google Drive, etc. - Please make sure that the file is unlocked and available to download. - The SLSYO is not responsible for inoperable recordings. - 3.
+Recordings must be received by 11:59pm on Monday, June 2.